algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 ## Context

-AlgoKit will provide an end-to-end development and deployment experience that includes support for the end-to-end smart contract lifecycle:
+AlgoKit will provide an end-to-end development and deployment experience that includes support for the end-to-end smart contract development lifecycle:

 1. Development
    1. **Write** smart contracts